Can you have a credit score with an ITIN?

 How do you request your credit report with an ITIN?

 AnnualCreditReport.com is the official, federally authorized source for free credit reports.
 It is managed jointly by Experian, Equifax, and TransUnion under the Fair Credit Reporting Act.
-You can request one free report from each bureau every 12 months — or all three at once.
+You can request one free report from each bureau every 12 months, or all three at once.
 When filling out the form, enter your ITIN in the Social Security Number field.
 The site does not distinguish between SSNs and ITINs in the process.
+For a full walkthrough of requesting, reading, and disputing the report itself, see how to get your credit report with an ITIN.

 You can also contact each bureau directly: